hamad-khawaja/diagram-ai/instructions/rewrite/instructions_aws_rewrite.md

 15. Organize the description in a numbered or bulleted list format when appropriate
 16. Specify AWS regions, availability zones, and other AWS-specific configurations where relevant
 17. Add specific details about networking, security, and data flow that would help generate a comprehensive diagram
 18. Do not use Security groups, if specified than use Nacls instead.
+It is diagrams.aws.network.Nacl not (diagrams.aws.network.NACL)

 When rewriting, maintain the original intent of the message, but enhance it with AWS-specific knowledge and terminology to make it more precise and technically accurate.
 Always verify that any AWS services